ROAST

 Modeling includes the following steps:

-1. Segment the MRI into skin, bone, CSF, white matter, gray matter and air cavities (using SPM8 in Matlab as explained here).
+1. Segment the MRI into skin, bone, CSF, white matter, gray matter and air cavities (using SPM8 in Matlab as explained here), or MultiPriors in V3.5, or Multiaxial in V4.0.

 2. Touch-up the segmentation to be sure there are no "holes" (using a touch-up script in Matlab).